QuickBooks Blog

 Payroll

-Retroactive pay: What is it, how to issue, and retroactive payment examples
+Retroactive pay: What does it mean, how to issue, and retroactive payment examples

 What is retroactive pay?

-Bottom line: Retroactive pay is used to pay employees back when they’re not initially compensated for the amount agreed upon.
+Bottom line: Retroactive pay is what businesses use to pay employees back when they’re not initially compensated for their work.

 Examples of retroactive pay:

-• A pay increase was authorized but was not reflected on the employee’s paycheck.
+• A pay increase was authorized, but the employee’s paycheck did not reflect it.

 • A payroll or accounting error occurred when processing payroll.

-• An employee worked overtime hours but overtime pay wasn’t calculated accurately.
+• An employee worked overtime hours, but the employer didn't calculate overtime pay accurately.

 • A bonus, commission, or another special type of pay wasn’t accounted for or was underpaid.